Sam Smith issues statement after cancelling Manchester concert four songs in

-Sam Smith has issued a statement, apologising to fans for cancelling their Manchester concert four songs in.
+Sam Smith has apologised to fans for cancelling their Manchester concert four songs in, and confirmed that two more of their shows will not go ahead as planned.

 The ‘Unholy’ singer was just shortly into their concert in Manchester’s AO Arena last night (May 24) when the remainder of the show was suddenly cancelled.